Skip to main content

 }

-We initialize the SDK in a service so that you can have access to injected services in event handlers.
-Edit the supertokens.service.ts to match:
+In the newly created supertokens.service.ts file, initialize the SDK so that you can access the injected services in event handlers:

 import { Inject, Injectable } from '@nestjs/common';